-Worcester Festival Choral Society is proud that many of its members are selected to sing as part of the world famous Three Choirs Festival Chorus each year.
+Worcester Festival Choral Society (WFCS) is proud that many of its members are selected to sing as part of the world famous Three Choirs Festival Chorus each year, In 2020 the Festival returns to Worcester, with our Director of Music Samuel Hudson as Artistic Director.

 The Three Choirs Festival is the oldest, non-competitive classical music festival in the world, and celebrated its 300th anniversary in 2015.